 Term Life Insurance Claim and Taxation

-Here are a few salient points to remember regarding tax implications:
+Here are a few salient points to remember regarding tax implications of life insurance payouts:

 - You cannot claim federal income tax deductions on premium paid under term life coverage since it’s a personal expense.